garoevans/garoevans.github.io/_posts/2014-01-20-maybe-php-needs-a-brother-sphp.md

 ---
 layout: post
 title: Maybe PHP Needs a Brother, SPHP
+category: code
 ---

 So, I’ve been trying my best recently to keep up to date with “the community” and it’s often… how do I put this; NUTS!
 I’m subscribe to the [PHP](http://php.net/) internals mailing list, and though it is very interesting and I love knowing what’s going on, these guys can get rude.
-To me, it seems that PHP is at a cross roads and some REALLY big decisions are needing to be made.
-Take a look at some of these RFCs:
+To me, it seems that PHP is at a cross roads and some REALLY big decisions are needing to be made. <!--more-->Take a look at some of these RFCs:

 - [https://wiki.php.net/rfc/arrayof](https://wiki.php.net/rfc/arrayof)
 - [https://wiki.php.net/rfc/typechecking](https://wiki.php.net/rfc/typechecking) – not an RFC, but relevant